-In February, the Project reported actual expenditures through the end of January of \$703,812 which also continued to be less than expected at that point in the Project's lifecycle.
+In April, the Project reported actual expenditures through the end of March of \$833,894 which continued to be less than expected at this point in the Project's lifecycle and within the \$1.2 million budget limitation for the Implementation Planning Stage.

 Since approval of the initial baseline budget, the Project has reported that its staffing expenditures are not occurring as rapidly as estimated.
-That appeared to be the result of the staff needing fewer hours than expected to complete their assigned tasks.
+This appears to be the result of the staff needing fewer hours than expected to complete their assigned tasks.
 Also, the Project has delayed the hiring of two Office of Information Services staff members.
 In addition, the onboarding of the Project Coordinator has been delayed from March 2024 to May 2025.
 Therefore, the 10 percent monthly contingency fund also remains unused.
-Any risks related to the budget underspend are being monitored by the Project's leadership.

-The Project has also submitted Policy Option Package #424 (POP) for the 2025-2027 biennium and continues to work with the SBM Legislative and Fiscal Readiness Workgroup to secure the funds and resources necessary to support the Project through its completion.
+The Project has also submitted Policy Option Package (POP) #424 for the 2025-2027 biennium and continues to work with the SBM Legislative and Fiscal Readiness Workgroup to secure the funds.